janeyay/Illustrator/README.md

-Logo for a company named as Nepal Kadhyanna
+Logo for a company named as Nepal Kadhyanna , aachar manifacturing company and for our personal websites